What is a Master Electrician

-A Master Electrician is considered to have reached the pinnacle of their profession.
-In order to be called a master electrician a person must have passed the master electrician exam after having either worked for 5 to 9 years as a journeyman or earning a degree in Electrical Engineering.
+A Master Electrician is considered to have reached the pinnacle of their profession as a Journeyman electrician.
+In order to be called a master electrician, a person must have passed the master electrician exam after having either worked for 5 to 9 years as a journeyman or earning a degree in electrical engineering.
 This combination of education and experienced prepares the master electrician to handle anything they encounter while completing a project.

 People interested in becoming master electricians must make up their mind to work hard and study.
 Being a master electrician is a major responsibility.
 They are responsible for assessing projects, gathering necessary permits and guiding the apprentice and journeyman electricians working with them.
 They must also be able to implement any electrical design and oversee the preparation and installation of electrical wiring and lighting fixtures.
 They are also responsible for ensuring the workers follow all protocols, are safe and don’t damage the property on which they are working.